LordOfTheNeverThere/networkMapper/README.md

 # networkMapper

-A high-performance network mapping and diagnostic tool built in C++17.
+A multi-threaded network mapping and diagnostic tool built in C++17.
 This project utilizes the `socks` library (https://github.com/LordOfTheNeverThere/socks) for low-level packet manipulation and provides detailed insights into network topology.
 With a LAN and WAN mapping capabilities using ARP and PING, respectively.
 As well as tracerouting capabilities using an incremental TTL field on the IP Header.

 ## 🗺️️ Prerequisites